moolamarket/moola-governance/MGPs/README.md

 - Value: How much of which asset is being sent, and why?

 # Verification
 An explanation of how voters can verify that this CGP does what it intends to do.
 Can be left as “TODO” until the proposal is made.
-Include things like CLI commands to run and pointers to code.

 # Risks
 Highlight any risks and concerns that may affect consensus, proof-of-stake, governance, protocol economics, the stability protocol, security, and privacy.